fbgencer/ufbgc/README.md

 - User arguments can be provided to test functions
 - Iteration over test functions with different input parameters
 - Verbosity level of outputs
+- Time stamps and execution time of the tests